Gå til sidens indhold

 The liquidator initiates disqualification proceedings.

-In restructuring cases, the restructuring administrator and the expert nominee must describe in the restructuring proposal any matters that may justify disqualification proceedings.
+In restructuring cases, the restructuring administrator and the expert nominee must describe any matters in the restructuring proposal that may justify disqualification proceedings.

 The disqualification register